bgamari/ghc-wiki-import/new-ghci-debugger.md

 ```

-This will activate the breakpoint which corresponds to the
+This will activate the breakpoint which corresponds to the smallest (sub)expression which encloses the

 ### Inspecting values